-Generic Name: Azithromycin Extended-Release Oral Suspension (ay ZITH roe MYE sin)
+Generic name: Azithromycin Extended-Release Oral Suspension (az ith roe MYE sin)

 Uses of Azithromycin Extended-Release Oral Suspension:

 - It is used to treat or prevent bacterial infections.

 What do I need to tell my doctor BEFORE I take Azithromycin Extended-Release Oral Suspension?

 - If you have an allergy to azithromycin or any other part of azithromycin extended-release oral suspension.

 - If you are allergic to azithromycin extended-release oral suspension; any part of azithromycin extended-release oral suspension; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.